ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 ### Defining measures by attaching them to observations columns

-Measures can be defined inside an observation column to directly define what phenomenon is being measured.
-This is how measures are to be defined in a pivoted shape data set, with each observation column having their measures attached to them.
+Measures can be defined inside an observations column to directly define what phenomenon is being measured.
+This is how measures are to be defined in a pivoted shape data set, with each observations column having their measures attached to them.
 Consider the following pivoted shape data set:

 | Year | Location      | Average Height of Men |        Unit |